MicrosoftDocs/quantum-docs/articles/includes/pricing-qc.md

 ## IonQ

-All new Azure customers benefit of a one-time $500 free credits toward [IonQ](https://ionq.com/) provider.
+All new Azure Quantum customers benefit of a one-time $500 free credits toward [IonQ](https://ionq.com/) provider.
 You may also have been awarded a special grant with a larger amount of Azure Quantum Credits.
 See [Azure Quantum Credits program](https://aka.ms/aq/credits) for more details.

 Besides Azure Quantum credits, IonQ offers a **Pay-as-you-go** plan.